Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 When the Building Plans have been completed, we will make builder recommendations and introductions.
 We can help review the builder estimates and we will assist with contract review as needed.
 Once a builder has been selected, we will assist the build process as needed.

-In other words, throughout the construction process we are 'on call' as needed.
+In other words, throughout the construction process we are 'on call' as needed on an hourly basis.

 OVERALL...